 The river is everywhere. ~ Hermann Hesse, Siddhartha

 Rivers have identities arising from the nature of the landscapes through which they flow.
 Like any body of water, a river has many moods.
 The Westlight is a lively river that flows down from a mountain spring in the citadel of Eyrie and down through the city that surrounds it to the south and east.
-In my upcoming story Water Dark, the Westlight changes from a rocky, tumbling river into a hostile force controlled by a wicked priestess.
+In Raven of the West, the Westlight changes from a rocky, tumbling river into a hostile force controlled by a wicked priestess.
 A wizard named Urien must save his apprentice Rosamund from being drowned.

 Movement caught his attention.
 In the distance, Rosamond sat on the edge of the rushing water, on a wide rock, her long legs bared and her face tilted back to the sun like a contented cat.